• Northern Virginia Dental Clinic

 Appointments

-Emergency and initial appointments are scheduled through designated referring agencies only.
+Emergency and initial appointments must be scheduled through designated referring agencies only.
 The initial appointment will require approximately one hour so that a medical history can be obtained, a thorough examination with x-rays will be conducted, and a detailed treatment plan will be developed.
 Referring agencies will be advised of appointment availability.

 Individuals requiring additional treatment may schedule appointments prior to departing the clinic.
 Appointments may be rescheduled.
 However, rescheduling must occur at least two working days prior to the originally scheduled appointment date/time, or appointment and payment will be forfeited.